 10 golden rules to find a great casa particular in Cuba

-- Book with a portal with expertise in legal accommodation in Cuba like Wild Caribe
+- Use a website with expertise in legal accommodation in Cuba like Wild Caribe

 - Choose a casa with good recommendations and distrusts the ones with very low prices (less than 15-20 CUC a day in Havana?
 Better not …)